-1. Documentation of off-site renewable energy procurement shall be submitted to the AHJ.

-- 2. The purchase contract shall have a duration of not less than 15 years.
+- 1. Documentation of off-site renewable energy procurement shall be submitted to the code official AHJ. - 2.
+The purchase contract shall have a duration of not less than 15 years.
 The contract shall be structured to survive a partial or full transfer of ownership of the building property. - 3.
-Renewable energy certificates associated with the purchase contract from an off-site renewable energy system shall be assigned exclusively to the building owner for a period of not less than 15 years and tracked in accordance with Section C407.3.2.3 - 4.
-Records on renewable power purchased by the building owner from the off-site renewable energy generator that specifically assign the RECs to the building owner shall be retained or retired by the building owner on behalf of the entity demonstrating financial or operational control over the building seeking compliance to this standard and made available for inspection by the AHJ upon request. - 5.
+Renewable energy certificates associated with the purchase contract from an off-site renewable energy system shall be assigned exclusively to the building owner for a period of not less than 15 years and tracked in accordance with Section C407.3.2.3 - 3.
+Records on renewable power purchased by the building owner from the off-site renewable energy generator that specifically assign the RECs to the building owner shall be retained or retired by the building owner on behalf of the entity demonstrating financial or operational control over the building seeking compliance to this standard and made available for inspection by the code official AHJ upon request. - 4.
 Where multiple buildings in a building project are allocated energy procured by a contract subject to this section, the owner shall allocate for not less than 15 years the energy procured by the contract to the buildings in the building project.
 A plan on operation shall be developed which shall indicate how renewable energy produced from on-site or off-site systems that is not allocated before issuance of the certificate of occupancy will be allocated to new or existing buildings included in the building project.

 C407.3.2.3 Renewable Energy Certificate Tracking.
 For multitenant buildings where RECs are transferred to tenants, the plan for operation shall include procedures for tracking the quantity and vintage of RECs that are required to be retained and retired.
 The plan shall include provisions to transfer the RECs to building tenants, or to retire RECs on their behalf in proportion to the gross conditioned and semiheated floor area leased or rented.
 The plan shall include provisions to use a REC tracking system that meets the requirements of Section V.B of the Green-e Framework for Renewable Energy Certification.
-The plan shall describe how the building owner will procure alternative qualifying renewable energy in the case that the renewable energy producer ceases emissions targets in accordance with Section C407.3.2a, differences in the simulation of unregulated loads and equipment modeled in the baseline building design from those in the proposed design shall be approved by the building official based on documentation that the equipment installed in the proposed design represents a significant verifiable departure from documented current conventional practice.
+The plan shall describe how the building owner will procure alternative qualifying renewable energy in the case that the renewable energy producer ceases.

+C407.3.3 Credit for improvements in unregulated loads when using Appendix G. When calculating savings for site energy targets in accordance with Section C407.3.2b, but not when calculating savings for emissions targets in accordance with Section C407.3.2a, differences in the simulation of unregulated loads and equipment modeled in the baseline building design from those in the proposed design shall be approved by the building official based on documentation that the equipment installed in the proposed design represents a significant verifiable departure from documented current conventional practice.
 All unregulated equipment for which savings is claimed must be installed by the time of final inspection.
 The burden of this documentation is to demonstrate that accepted conventional practice would result in baseline building equipment different from that installed in the proposed design.
 Occupancy and occupancy schedules shall not be changed.